openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/cmd_tools/cjdb_manual.md

        23       }
     ```

-3. For `Enum` type display, if the constructor of the `Enum` has parameters, it will be displayed as follows:
+3. For displaying `Enum` types, if the constructor of the `Enum` has parameters, it will be displayed as follows:

     <!-- only-cjdb -->

     ```cangjie
     enum E {
         Ctor(Int64, String) | Ctor